gianlucaparadiso/visualizer360/README.md

 ## Usage

+- **Loading Data**: Use the top toolbar to load the posegraph file and the other data files/folders.
+This is the first step to begin visualizing your SLAM data.

 - **2D Pose Graph Navigation**: Use the keyboard arrow keys to move along the trajectory in the 2D pose graph widget.

 - **3D Interaction**: In the 3D widget, use your mouse to zoom, rotate, and pan across the 3D space.